gennaro-tedesco/nvim-dvc/README.md

 ## Customisation
-If you prefer to populate the quickfix windown rather than the location list simply override
+If you prefer to populate the quickfix window rather than the location list simply override
 ```
 lua require('nvim-dvc.config').use_quickfix = true
 ```